ippocratis/location-history/README.md

 Input: Address query (query).
 Output: Address as a string.
 Functionality: Sends a GET request to the Nominatim search API to find the address based on a search query.

+- get_pois(lat, lon, radius=30):

+Uses the Overpass API to fetch Points of Interest (POIs) around a specified latitude and longitude within a given radius.
+Constructs a query to retrieve nodes, ways, and relations tagged as amenities, excluding benches.
+Returns a list of POIs with their details.

 ###  Process Files Function: